computationclub/vm-translator/README.md

 [![Build Status](https://travis-ci.org/computationclub/vm-translator.svg?branch=master)](https://travis-ci.org/computationclub/vm-translator)

 This is a Ruby implementation of a translator from VM code to Hack assembly language.
-The source VM language and the design of this translator are described in [chapter seven](http://nand2tetris.org/lectures/PDF/lecture%2007%20virtual%20machine%20I.pdf) of “[The Elements of Computing Systems](http://nand2tetris.org/)”, and the target assembly language is described in [chapter four](http://nand2tetris.org/chapters/chapter%2004.pdf).
+The source VM language and the design of this translator are described in chapters [seven](http://nand2tetris.org/lectures/PDF/lecture%2007%20virtual%20machine%20I.pdf) and [eight](http://nand2tetris.org/lectures/PDF/lecture%2008%20virtual%20machine%20II.pdf) of “[The Elements of Computing Systems](http://nand2tetris.org/)”, and the target assembly language is described in [chapter four](http://nand2tetris.org/chapters/chapter%2004.pdf).

 ## Running